 When you’re starting a new business and you’re not a designer, the idea of building a brand identity and creating brand guidelines can be daunting.

-The result?
-Brand consistency is easier to maintain, whether you’re a company of 1 or 100.
+This way, brand consistency is easier to maintain, whether you’re a company of 1 or 100.
 And your partners and printers will love you.

 In this article, we’ll cover:

-- What brand guidelines are
+- What are brand guidelines

 - What brand guidelines include (and where logo guidelines fit into the overall picture)

-- How to create, use, and maintain brand guidelines
+- How to create brand guidelines

 - Brand guidelines examples